| Footpath Crossing (Driveway) Application | PLEASE NOTE THE BELOW:

 |

-Council may permit temporary vehicle access through our parks and reserves under certain conditions for works within or associated with adjoining properties.
+| Temporary Access to Parks and Reserves (previously Temporary Vehicle Access) | Council may permit temporary vehicle access through our parks and reserves under certain conditions for works within or associated with adjoining properties.
 All temporary vehicle access is subject to Council approval and individual merit assessment.
 The maximum time generally permitted for temporary access is 14 days, with extensions only granted under special circumstances.

 Temporary access applications must be submitted to Council by the person/s undertaking the works or activities a minimum of 15 working days before the requested date.
 These are to be lodged via the below form to provide Council with information required for assessment.
 All requests are individually assessed and subject to our standard terms and conditions.
 For more information, please see the temporary access webpage.